Episode Premiere date: 9/15/2002

 Conclusion & Other Episode Favorites

-To conclude, as the first episode to premiere after 9/11/2001, “For All Debts Public & Private” introduces us to a Sopranos world that’s very different from the one that existed in seasons 1-3.
-We’ll see this play out more and more throughout season 4 and the remainder of the show.
+To conclude, as the first episode to premiere after the September 11, 2001 terrorist attacks, The Sopranos season four premiere, “For All Debts Public & Private,” introduces us to a world that’s very different from the one that existed in seasons 1-3.
+We’ll see this play out more and more throughout season four and the remainder of the show.

 Nevertheless, in spite of everything, we can’t forget to laugh.
 So, a word to the wise: “A don doesn’t wear shorts.”
 And here are some of my other favorite “For All Debts Public and Private” miscellaneous scenes: